 After exploring the garden, take a self guided tour of the Japanese house and temple.

 Schloss Benrath & Gardens

-Schloss Benrath is a beautiful palace surrounded by about 61 hectares of gardens and woodland.
-There’s a large flower garden to the right of the main palace building, plus miles of walking paths and a reflecting pond, fountains and much more.
+Schloss Benrath is a beautiful palace surrounded by ca. 61 hectares of blooming gardens and woodlands.
+There’s a large garden to the right of the main palace building, which we highly recommend.
+In addition, there are miles of walking paths, a reflecting pond and several nice fountains.
 An absolute highlight!

 Address: Benrather Schlossallee 100-108, Düsseldorf

-This park is a relaxing space that’s tucked away in the heart of the city.
-It’s home to flowering plants and trees, a nice pond, walking paths and the K21 art museum with its stunning architecture.
+This relaxing green space is tucked away in the heart of the city.
+It’s home to flowering plants and trees, a nice pond, walking paths and the K21 art museum.

 Address: K21 Kunstsammlung, Ständehausstraße 1, Düsseldorf

 A little park that’s big on charm.
-With an abundance of flowers it’s one of the most colorful spots in the city for its size, and because its perched above the Rhein you’ll have a great view of the river too.
-It also happens to be one of the best places to catch a sunset in the city, and from here it’s just a quick walk across the street to our next pick.
+With an abundance of flowers, this is one of the most colourful spots in the city for its size.
+And because its perched above the Rhein, you’ll have a great view of the water too.
+From here it’s just a quick walk across the street to our next recommendation.